-What surgery addresses
+What annular tear surgery addresses

 In many cases, patients who choose to have annular tear surgery actually have ruptured discs.
-Annular tears don’t always cause severe symptoms by themselves beyond localized pain, but tears can worsen, allowing the inner gel-like portion of a disc to leak into the spinal canal.
+Annular tears don’t always cause severe symptoms by themselves beyond localized pain, but tears can worsen, allowing the inner gel-like center of a disc to leak into the spinal canal.
 That gel can inflame tissues and place pressure on the spinal cord or a nearby nerve root, causing any number of problems along the affected nerve’s pathway.

-Different surgical approaches
+Different surgical approaches for an annular tear

 - Smaller incisions

 - Our procedures are performed on an outpatient basis